technovated/bluecorp-sales-soft/README.md

 ## Targets
 This solution is developed cloud-agnostic containers, unfortunately full-fledged cloud integration is not possible now.
 Targets=> 1.
 Requires Azure subscription, 2. configure Static IP and whitelist on Azure SFTP, 3.
-Integration with Azure AppInsights for comprehensive observability, 4.
-Implement AAD for security are some of the future plans targeted.
+Integration with Azure AppInsights and log analytics for comprehensive observability and monitoring, 4.
+Implement AAD for security, 5.Azure API Management are some of the future plans targeted.

 ## deployment
 This solution expects .env file containing secrets for execution and functioning of the application.